backdrop-contrib/pseudo_field/README.txt

 real fields have labels and a theme around them while extra fields initially look pretty bare (unless you theme them manually).

-Just add "#pseudo_field" attribute set to TRUE to the extra field output render array and it will look just like the real field!
+Just add "#pseudo_field" property set to TRUE to the extra field output render array and it will look just like the real field!

 Note: If extra field render array has children arrays, the extra field will be